-Last Friday I attended a talk on campus by civil rights lawyer and and law professor Greg Lukianoff on issues of free speech, trigger warnings, and a related host of matters on college and university matters that are regularly in the news.
+Last Friday I attended a talk on campus by civil rights lawyer and and law professor Greg Lukianoff on issues of free speech, trigger warnings, and a related host of matters on college and university matters that are regularly in the news about law issues that people face everyday, like trials and sentences so we talk about the legal resources people can use for this from sites as www.jnlawoffices.com/alternative-sentencing/ that specialize in helping people in such cases.
 He is the co-author of an article in The Atlantic a bit over a year ago that raised a lot of eyebrows and generated a lot of conversation.
 I wrote about it in the early weeks of my sabbatical last August:

 One of the lead articles in the most recent edition of The Atlantic magazine is “The Coddling of the American Mind.”